ema-r/-IoT-AP-2024-Sapienza-ESP32-Smart-Parking-Sensor/README.md

   - one ESP32 device for each couple of parking spots you have.
   - one device with a LoRa antenna for receiving the LoRa messages from the ESP32 devices.
   - one device which reads the previous LoRa device data by serial communication and is connected to internet.
+  - a pair of piezo elements fitted with protection circuits

 ## Members
 - [Emanuele Roncioni](https://www.linkedin.com/in/emanuele-roncioni-4b516a303/)